sharika-anjum/Machine-Learning-algorithms/README.md

 **f(x) = (1/(sd * sqrt(2 * pi))) * pow(e, ((-1/2) * pow(((x-m)/sd), 2))) ; where, sd = standard deviation ; m = mean ; f(x) = probability for the point x**

-# User-defined-algorithm-to-perform-Linear-Regression
+# User-defined-algorithm-to-perform-Linear-Regression using OLSR concept
-Formula used : (Statistics)
+Statistics based
 A straight line equation is y=m*x + b where m is the slope of the line and b is the y-intercept.
 **m = (Σ (xi - mean_x)(yi - mean_y))/ (Σ (xi - mean_x)^2)**
 **b = mean_y - (m*mean_x)**